Gyulaj Hunting Hungary: Tamási (Gyulaj) Hunting Ground

 Nearly 8.000 hectares (~20.000 US acres) estate with hilly landscape.
 The forest coverage is around 80% of the total area.
 The fallow deer population is excellent, one of the most known populations in Europe.
 Five International Council for Game and Wildlife Conservation (CIC) world record fallow buck trophies were taken here, a performance still unique in the world.
 The wild boar population also has excellent features both in quality and quantity.
 Red deer also can be found in this area but the stags antlers size is smaller compared to the main red deer area, the Hőgyesz Hunting Ground.

 Hőgyész Hunting Ground

-Hilly, more than 8.000 hectares (20.000 US acres) area with picturesque landscape.
-Home of great trophy red stags and wild boars.
+Hilly, more than 8.000 hectares (20.000 US acres) area with landscape.
+Home of trophy red stags and wild boars.
 The current SCI (Safari Club International) No.1 (World's record) Eurasian wild boar was taken here in 2011 by a US hunting client.
 The tusk scored 31 9/16 SCI by master measurers achieving the No.1 place on the SCI's rifle ranklist regarding this species.
 In 2005 season the heaviest red stag antlers (13,80 kg trophy weight) of entire Hungary was also bagged here.